graphcommerce-org/graphcommerce/docs/framework/config.md

 Hide the wishlist functionality for guests.

-#### `wishlistIgnoreProductWishlistStatus: Boolean`

-Ignores whether a product is already in the wishlist, makes the toggle an add only.

 #### `wishlistShowFeedbackMessage: Boolean`

 Show a message when the product is added to the wishlist.